nikolatosamja/Kodetest/StringIssue/README.md

 ## What you'll be evaluated on

-You'll be evaluated on the efficientness of your solution and the ability to explain why your code is more efficient.
+You'll be evaluated on the efficiency of your solution and the ability to explain why your code is more efficient.